 - Load up an iPad with Paw Patrol (or their other favourite shows).
 Like, a lot of it!
 Even if you’re one of those parents that doesn’t allow their kids to have screen time, like we were, you’re going to want to temporarily become one.
 Z didn’t actually watch a tone of it on our travels, but it definitely helped when he was so exhausted that he didn’t know what to do anymore, and it actually put him to sleep on our longest flight.
 Thank god!
 Paw Patrol is kiddie crack, so use it with caution, haha.

 - Buy a light, cheap, small stroller and gate check it.
 This tip I give my wife 100% credit for.
 I wasn’t going to do this one because I thought it would be annoying to carry around, and thought I could just walk with Z or pick him up when necessary.
 But my wife, being the intelligent woman that she is, explained to me that she is almost seven months pregnant and that she wasn’t going to be able to help me much in the rangling of the child department and she was correct.
 The stroller also gave us another option to burn off some of his energy.

-- Buy some new toys and take them with you.
-Don’t take them out of the package, and put them in his carry on luggage.
+- Buy some small, new toys for him to open on the plane.
 This created excitement and distraction for a few hours when we gave them to him.
 Three small toys, still in the wrapper, one given to him on each flight for him to open.
 I think the total cost of the toys was $9 and he loved them and was happy.